- Homosexuality

 Discrimination is illegal in Cyprus.

-LGBT employment discrimination in Cyprus is sexual orientation and gender identity.
+LGBT housing discrimination in Cyprus is unknown.

 Current status